Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

     #FFFFFFFF       #000000FF       #FFFFFFFF       #000000FF
 ```

-So each pixel here is made up of 3 colours that can be represented as an integer between 0 and 255 (we're ignoring the alpha-channel which deals with the pixels opacity).
+So each pixel here is made up of 3 colours that can be represented as an integer between 0 and 255 (we're ignoring the alpha-channel which deals with the pixels' opacity).

 Let's imagine these colours as a point in 3-dimensional space, where our red, green, and blue values become `(x, y, z)` coordinates, so a fully black pixel would exist at the origin `(0, 0, 0)` and a white one would be at point `(255, 255, 255)`.